cameron-yee/whiteboardproblems/README.md

     * Example: For example, given the array ['G', 'B', 'R', 'R', 'B', 'R', 'G'], it should become ['R', 'R', 'R', 'G', 'G', 'B', 'B'].

     * Solution File: rgb.js
+24. Merge Sort Algorithm
+    * SOLUTION NOT COMPLETE

+    * Problem: Sort an array of strings using a merge sort algorithm.

+    * Example: For example, given the array ['Giraffe', 'Ant', 'Red Snake', 'Panda'], it should become ['Ant', 'Giraffe', 'Panda', 'Red Snake'].

+    * Solution File: mergesort.js
+25. Coin Expectancy
+    * Problem: You have n fair coins and you flip them all at the same time.
+Any that come up tails you set aside.
+The ones that come up heads you flip again.
+How many rounds do you expect to play before only one coin remains?
+Write a function that, given n, returns the number of rounds you'd expect to play until one coin remains.

+    * Solution File: coinexpectancy.js